 Don’t text/take calls while I’m doing your hair.

 You won’t realize it, but you move your head when you’re on the phone.
-So if a snip goes wrong, you’ll only have yourself to blame.
-If you absolutely must take that call, excuse yourself and keep it to five minutes.
-I’m working on a tight schedule too.
+So, if a snip goes wrong, you’ll only have yourself to blame.
+Excuse yourself if you absolutely must take that call and keep it to five minutes.
+I’m working on a tight schedule, too.
 And if you must be available 24/7, wear earphones and don’t shake your head too much; the other person can’t see you anyway.

 Be on time.
 Period

-Time is money around here, and if you can’t be on time, then call ahead and re-schedule.
+Time is money around hairdresser East Perth, and if you can’t be on time, call ahead and reschedule.
 And if you’re going to flake out, let me know.
 Don’t behave like my psychotic ex-boyfriend.

 Don’t be unambiguous; I’m not a mind reader, and my idea of a “trim” may not be the same as yours.
 And no, I cannot give you the “Jennifer Aniston look from Friends, season 3.”
 Give me photographs, videos, length, and cut.